ff6347/analog-algorithm/README.md

-# Analogue Algorithm
+# Conceptual formulation

 The first exercise in the course "Eingabe-Ausgabe" was to device an analgogue algorithm.
-It need to be precise and clear for the one who put it into execution.
+It need to be precise and clear for the people who put it into execution.
 After a couple of tries and improvements i came to following result:
 You can read the instructions here.